How to locate and count coqui frogs

 Call out to the frogs

 If you don’t hear any frogs calling try whistling the 2 tone coqui call out to them.
 This can stimulate them to respond.
 If you can’t whistle you can use a recording of a coqui frog instead.
+Below are two different versions that you can use to attempt to get the coqui to respond.

 Keep as detailed a record as possible of the coqui count and report it here: Public Coqui Count Submission.
 Please include the date and time of the survey, your name and at least one contact method, the number of people participating in the count, the location of the area where you did the count and the number of coqui frogs heard.
 MISC uses the following scale to try to estimate the number of coqui frogs present: 0, 1, 2, 3, 4, 5, 6-10, 11-20, 21+ or 63+.
 If possible take a recording of the frog sound to use for verification at MISC.
 There are many smart phone apps that can be used for recording.
 It can also be helpful to create a map of the area to share with MISC.
 Hand drawn paper maps or a digital map both work well and can be attached to the Coqui Count form linked above.